ByronOfMunster/GettingCleaningData-CourseProject/GettingCleaningData-CourseProject/README.md

  Step 6:  Update the X_* data frame column names using the feature description.
+	  Convert all names to lower case and remove hyphens for readability and codability.

 	Motivations for Step #6
 	Neither the X_test or X_train data frames had descriptive columns so I